oopjot/bus-tracker/README.md

   B float64
 }
 ```
-B is a calculated bearing angle (direction) of a vehicle.
+B is a calculated bearing angle.

 ## Todo
-- emit first batch of data instantly after connection
+- emit batch of data on connection
 - move port number to some config file, or use env variable
 - integrate other APIs